cxxzcc/myNotes/ds/data analysis.md

 Views map data from tables the physical model toa new logical model Views support logical independence from the physical model

+# String matching
+* String matching is based on measures
+– measures of distance between strings
+• lower is better, higher is worse
+– measures of similarity between strings
+• higher is better, lower is worse